soong-construction/dirt-rally-time-recorder/README.md

 If you encounter an error message talking about sockets, understand that this tool cannot run in parallel, but only in a single instance at the same time.

+Steam updates of the game sometimes reset *hardware_settings_config.xml*.
+Then, repeat the steps to enable UDP telemetry again.

 In case you modified the telemetry ip or port in *hardware_settings_config.xml*, adapt ``config.yml`` accordingly.

 Unless you use the bundled version, have a look at ``migrate.sql`` to find instructions how to migrate your database for new releases.

 If you encounter errors at start-up, see if renaming the file `dirtrally-laptimes.db` helps (which will create a new database).

 In any case, feel free to [open an issue](https://github.com/soong-construction/dirt-rally-time-recorder/issues/new).